By ANDI JATMIKO and EDNA TARIGAN

 Excavators, trucks and other heavy equipment sent overnight reached the hardest-hit city of Cianjur, south of Jakarta.
 The city, in the country’s most densely populated province of West Java, was near the epicenter of magnitude 5.6 temblor Monday afternoon, which sent terrified residents fleeing into the streets, some covered in blood and debris.

 One woman told The Associated Press when the earthquake hit her home in Cianjur, the building started “shaking like it was dancing.”

 “I was crying and immediately grabbed my husband and children,” said the woman, who gave her name only as Partinem.
 The house collapsed shortly after she escaped with her family.

 “If I didn’t pull them out we might have also been victims,” she said, gazing over the pile of concrete and timber rubble.

-In the village of Cijedil, northwest of Cianjur, the quake triggered a landslide that blocked streets and buried several houses, said Henri Alfiandi, chief of the National Search and Rescue Agency.
+In the village of Cijedil, northwest of Cianjur, the quake triggered a landslide that blocked streets and buried several houses, and there were reports that 25 people were still buried, said Henri Alfiandi, the chief of the National Search and Rescue Agency.